needle-mirror/com.unity.xr.hands/Documentation~/gestures/gesture-debugger-install.md

 ## Run the gesture debugger

 To run the debugger scene, build the project and deploy it on a device that supports hand tracking.
-Refer to [Customize the gesture debugger scene](xref:xrhands-customize-gesture-visualizer) for instructions on how to add your own hand shapes and gestures to the visualizer.
+Refer to [Customize the gesture debugger scene](xref:xrhands-customize-gesture-debugger) for instructions on how to add your own hand shapes and hand poses to the debugger.